Rokasbarasa1/minecraft_rust/README.md

 Its hard work.
 Started on 22-03-2021.
 Main inspiration was the video how a guy made minecraft from strach in c using opengl.
 Looked hard, so i decided to one up and do it in rust.
 It was very difficult.

-# Setup
+# Compilation requirements
-For Glium version:
+### For Glium version:

-No setup required.
+- MSVC toolchain.

-For raw opengl version:
+### For raw opengl version:

+- MSVC toolchain.

-Follow this tutorial http://nercury.github.io/rust/opengl/tutorial/2018/02/08/opengl-in-rust-from-scratch-00-setup.html.
+- Follow this tutorial http://nercury.github.io/rust/opengl/tutorial/2018/02/08/opengl-in-rust-from-scratch-00-setup.html.
 It's what i used to set up the opengl environment in Rust.
 Very important, install sdl2 library on your system the way it is shown in the tutorial on the second page.

+# Running it

+1. Run <b>"cargo run --release"</b>
+2. (OPTIONAL) Set how many chunks to render around the player in main.rs "CHUNKS_LAYERS_FROM_PLAYER"
+3. (OPTIONAL)Set how tall the chunks chunks are in main.rs "MID_HEIGHT"

 # 17-04-2021